Is LeBron James Leaving Cleveland? Sports Oddsmakers Now Seem To Think He Will

 — Tommy Beer (@TommyBeer) June 2, 2018

-The Philadelphia 76ers (7/2) are tied with the Rockets at the No. 2 spot and will be expected to represent the Eastern Conference next season in the NBA Finals 2019.
-Like the Rockets, the Sixers are also rumored to be on the list of teams LeBron James could potentially sign this summer.
+The Philadelphia 76ers (7-2) are tied with the Rockets at the No. 2 spot and will be expected to represent the Eastern Conference next season in the NBA Finals.
+Like the Rockets, the Sixers are also rumored to be on the list of teams that LeBron James could potentially sign with this summer.
 Philadelphia could boast the young core of Ben Simmons, Joel Embiid, and Markelle Fultz.
 Even if they give James a maximum contract, the Sixers will still have enough salary cap space to chase another big name in the free agency market.

 Meanwhile, the Cavaliers, who still have James under contract, only have 30-1 odds to win the 2019 NBA title, and if LeBron leaves, it will dramatically drop to 500-1.
 Unlike the teams mentioned above, Cleveland only has a little room to grow, making it less likely for James to wear the wine and gold again next season.